top of page

 Month 1 refers to January 2022.
 Estimated project completion in 2026-2027.

-Project B: Detroit/Idanha Basin Schedule
+Project B: Detroit/Idanha Basin

-Future Municipal Sewer System and Studies to date (hydrologic and soils)
+Future Municipal Sewer System and Studies to Date (Hydrologic and Soils)

 In Detroit Idanha basin, evaluation for potential suitable site for municipal wastewater treatment and disposal site started in 2020.
 Four sites were pre-selected for desktop evaluation for potential infiltration of advanced treated (Class A) wastewater based on the following characteristics: (1) the level of effort for site development, (2) potential permitting challenges, (3) the volume of water that can likely be infiltrated based on aquifer characteristics, (4) the aerial extent of the aquifer beneath the infiltration facility, and (5) surficial soil permeability.
 The sites were ranked by infiltration potential with the objective of selecting two of the sites for infiltration testing to measure soil permeability.
 In addition, permitting and other regulatory requirements for the sites were evaluated.
 Two sites were selected for further testing with one site, McCoy, advancing for surface and ground water level monitoring.
 The McCoy Site is located on a combination of U.S. Forest Service (USFS) and privately-owned property located approximately two miles southeast of Idanha, Oregon.